klawrence8/screenCal/README.md

 ## Acknowledgments

-* Thank you ScreenSlate for compiling daily screenings and all of their info into one-easily scraped website.
+* Thank you ScreenSlate for compiling nyc screenings into one easily-scraped website
 * Inspired by my brother